Neferneferuaten: Identity of Neferneferuaten

 By the late twentieth century, there was "'a fair degree of consensus'" that Neferneferuaten was a female king and Smenkhkare a separate male king, particularly among specialists of the period.
 Many Egyptologists believe she also served as coregent on the basis of the stela and epithets, although a sole reign seems very likely, given that the Pairi inscription is dated using her regnal years.
 Opinion is more divided on the placement and nature of the reign of Smenkhkare in relation to her.

 Most Egyptologists see the two names to indicate two separate individuals and consider this as the simplest and more likely view.
 Most name changes in the Amarna period involved people incorporating -Aten into their name or removing an increasingly offensive -Amun element.

-The focus now shifts to the identity of Neferneferuaten, with each candidate having its own advocate(s), a debate which may never be settled to the satisfaction of all.
+The focus now shifts to the identity of Neferneferuaten, with each candidate having its own advocate(s), a debate that may never be settled to the satisfaction of all.
+Akhenaten is known to have died in his 17th year from wine docket evidence found at Amarna.

 Nefertiti

 Even among Egyptologists who advocate for the identification of Nefertiti as Neferneferuaten, the exact nature of her reign can vary.
 Nefertiti was an early candidate for King Neferneferuaten, first proposed in 1973 by J. R. Harris.
 The apparent use of a portion of her name made her an obvious candidate even before Neferneferuaten's gender was firmly established.
 Remains of painted plaster bearing the kingly names of Neferneferuaten found in the Northern Palace, long believed to be the residence of Nefertiti, supports the association of Nefertiti as the king.
 Nefertiti was in the forefront during her husband's reign and even depicted engaging in kingly activities such as smiting the enemies of Egypt.
-The core premise is that her prominence and power in the Amarna Period was almost unprecedented for a queen, which makes her the most likely and most able female to succeed Akhenaten.
+The core premise is that her prominence and power in the Amarna Period was almost unprecedented for a great royal wife, which makes her the most likely and most able female to succeed Akhenaten.